Nikola Tesla: Other ideas

 Tesla attempted to market several devices based on the production of ozone.
 These included his 1900 Tesla Ozone Company selling an 1896 patented device based on his Tesla coil, used to bubble ozone through different types of oils to make a therapeutic gel.
-He also tried to develop a variation of this a few years later as a room sanitizer for hospitals.
+He tried to develop a variation of this a few years later as a room sanitizer for hospitals.

-Tesla theorized that the application of electricity to the brain enhanced intelligence.
+He theorized that the application of electricity to the brain enhanced intelligence.
 In 1912, he crafted "a plan to make dull students bright by saturating them unconsciously with electricity," wiring the walls of a schoolroom and, "saturating [the schoolroom] with infinitesimal electric waves vibrating at high frequency.
-The whole room will thus, Mr. Tesla claims, be converted into a health-giving and stimulating electromagnetic field or 'bath.'"
+The whole room will thus, Mr. Tesla claims, be converted into a health-giving and stimulating electromagnetic field or 'bath."
 The plan was, at least provisionally, approved by then superintendent of New York City schools, William H. Maxwell.

-Before World War I, Tesla sought overseas investors.
-After the war started, Tesla lost the funding he was receiving from his patents in European countries.

 In the August 1917 edition of the magazine Electrical Experimenter, Tesla postulated that electricity could be used to locate submarines via using the reflection of an "electric ray" of "tremendous frequency," with the signal being viewed on a fluorescent screen (a system that has been noted to have a superficial resemblance to modern radar).
 Tesla was incorrect in his assumption that high-frequency radio waves would penetrate water. Émile Girardeau, who helped develop France's first radar system in the 1930s, noted in 1953 that Tesla's general speculation that a very strong high-frequency signal would be needed was correct.
 Girardeau said, "(Tesla) was prophesying or dreaming, since he had at his disposal no means of carrying them out, but one must add that if he was dreaming, at least he was dreaming correctly".